open-solid/open-api-assistant-bundle/README.md

 - [x] Generate API controller class from a given OpenApi Operation spec
 - [x] Generate PHP Schema classes from a given OpenApi Schema spec
 - [ ] UI for generating OpenApi/Symfony building blocks from a given Method, URI and Request/Response Payloads

+## License

+This tool is available under the [MIT License](LICENSE), which means you can use it pretty freely in your projects.